Shivewq/COMP3004FinalProject/README.md

 		- Out of Battery/Shutdown Sequence Scenario
 		- Measure Interrupt Sequence Scenario
 	- UI code logic, including widget switching for the different screens and which buttons are enabled at a given time
-	- UI design, helped with UI design, battery design, and UI Layout and fonts
+	- UI design, designed base UI and major changes, battery design, and UI Layout and fonts, colour, etc
-	- Scan history code to access the user scan history and be able to click through
+	- All Scan history code to access the user scan history and be able to click through
 	- Signals for important UI updates such as on/off device, battery updating, on/off skin touch, current point number, and idea to add images
-	- Bug fixes to battery and scan.
+	- All Bug fixes to the battery and scan.
 ### Eric:
 	- Traceability Matrix
  	- logic & implementation for the device and how it generates the data points